apify/apify-docs/sources/platform/integrations/pinecone.md

 1. Set up the [Website Content Crawler](https://apify.com/apify/website-content-crawler) Actor in the [Apify Console](https://console.apify.com).
 Refer to this guide on how to set up [website content crawl for your project](https://blog.apify.com/talk-to-your-website-with-large-language-models/).

-1. Once you have the crawler ready, navigate tp the integration section and add Apify’s Pinecone integration.
+1. Once you have the crawler ready, navigate to the integration section and add Apify’s Pinecone integration.

     ![Website Content Crawler with Pinecone integration](./images/pinecone-wcc-integration.png)